-Paul “Paulskeee” Ruma is the founder and director of Mighty4 Arts Foundation, an organization dedicated to preserving history, advancing artistry, and empowering youth through Hip Hop cultural arts.
+Paul “Paulskeee” Ruma is the founder of Mighty4 Arts Foundation, an organization dedicated to preserving history, advancing artistry, and empowering youth through Hip Hop cultural arts.
 Since 1998, Mr. Ruma has had international impact in over 40 cities worldwide by providing education about Hip Hop culture through community-based events, classes, workshops, and documentary productions.
-Paulskeee is an accomplished “B-Boy” dancer who led his group Rock Force Crew to the Battle of the Year world championship of Breaking in 1998 representing the￼￼￼ USA taking first place and presently continues to receive numerous international awards.
-He continues to educate communities and inspires young people to get involved in social action, civic service, cultural creativity, and self-education.
+Paulskeee is an accomplished “B-Boy” dancer led his group as president of Rock Force Crew to the Battle of the Year world championship of Breaking in 1998 representing the￼￼￼ USA taking first place.
+Rock Force Crew presently continues to receive numerous international awards.
+Paulskeee continues to serve as an academic educator to communities and inspires young people to get involved in social action, civic service, cultural creativity, and self-education.

 Raised in Union City, California (San Francisco Bay Area), Paul “Paulskeee” Ruma began his life in Hip Hop culture at the young age of 5 when he was inspired to dance by his older cousins Breaking (aka Breakdancing) & Strutting (aka Popping) at family gatherings.
 The resurgence of the Bay Area underground Hip Hop scene of the early 1990s gave Paulskeee a platform to begin Breaking full time himself in 1992.
-By 2018 Paulskee had spent the previous 20 years constantly traveling the world promoting all aspects of Hip Hop culture.
+Paulskee has spent the previous 20+ years constantly traveling the world promoting all aspects of Hip Hop culture education.

 In 1994 Paulskeee became president of Rock Force Crew (est. 1983 in Union City, California) leading the veteran Bay Area crew to its first world title in 1998 at Battle of the Year Breaking dance World Championship in Germany (www.battleoftheyear.de), and returning in 1999 as finalists.
 Rock Force Crew was the last USA crew to win the world title and went on to win nearly every major competition worldwide since including: Freestyle Session World Championship (Los Angeles), International B-boy Masters Pro Am (Miami), Rock Steady Crew Anniversary (New York City), B-boy Summit (Los Angeles), World BBoy Championship (United Kingdom), Total Session (France), Circle Sensation (Denmark), Red Bull King of the Ring (Canada), Warsaw Challenge (Poland) and the Out For Fame USA Breaking Crew Championship.